Flood advice for developers

 North Solent Shoreline Management Plan

-What is the North Solent Shoreline Management Plan (SMP)?
+What is the North Solent Shoreline Management Plan (NSSMP)?

-The North Solent SMP is a high level, non-statutory, policy document that sets out a framework for the management of over 386km of coastline and coastal defences.
-The SMP utilises multiple Policy Units along the coast that help to implement more relevant strategies in localised areas.
-The Policy Units apply one of four management policies, as listed below:
+The North Solent Shoreline Management Plan is a high level, non-statutory, policy document that sets out a framework for the management of over 240 miles of coastline and coastal defences.
+The NSSMP utilises multiple policy units along the coast that help to implement more relevant strategies in localised areas.
+The policy units apply one of four management policies, as listed below:

 Southampton policy units